-Standing on the east bank of Lake Pichola is a massive series of palaces built at different times from 1559.
+Someone built a massive series of palaces on the east bank of Lake Pichola, starting from 1559.
 Its main entrance is through the triple-arched gate – the Tripolia, built in 1725.
 This gate leads to a series of courtyards, overlapping partitions, terraces, corridors and gardens.
 The palace now houses a museum with many antique articles, paintings, decorative furniture and utensils from the royal era.

 Situated over an island in Lake Pichola, the Lake Palace was constructed to serve as a royal summer palace.
 Built of white marble, the palace is now a luxury 5 Star hotel, operating under the “Taj Hotels Resorts and Palaces” banner.

-The temple is dedicated to Lord Rishabh dev, the first Jain Tirthankara.
-The fifty-two pinnacles of the temple are seen from a long distance.
+A long distance can see the fifty-two pinnacles of the temple.
 The main idol in the temple is of Tirthankara Rishabha, carved in black stone in padmasana posture, about 3.5 feet (1.1 m) tall.